2013 Guinea clashes: Government reaction

-President Alpha Condé and the government appealed for calm throughout the violence, however they gave no official death toll to the media.
+President Alpha Condé and the government appealed for calm throughout the violence, but they gave no official death toll to the media.
 The government said on 2 March that it would investigate whether the security forces had used live rounds on civilians.

 Condé was in Ivory Coast at the time of the protests and flew back for talks with the opposition.
-This meeting that would discuss the preparations for May's vote was boycotted by the majority of the opposition, prompting further clashes.
+This meeting, which would discuss the preparations for the May vote, was boycotted by the majority of the opposition, prompting further clashes.

-Eventually, on 7 March, the Guinean government bowed to popular demand and postponed the 12 May election date "until further notice", upon the recommendations of the National Independent Electoral Commission (CENI).
-In a press statement, the Prime Minister Mohamed Said Fofana asserted the commitment of the government not to spare any effort to ease the political tension, with pledges of free and fair elections.
+Eventually, on 7 March, the Guinean government bowed to popular demand and postponed the 12 May election "until further notice", upon the recommendations of the National Independent Electoral Commission (CENI).
+In a press statement, the Prime Minister Mohamed Said Fofana asserted the commitment of the government to spare no effort to ease political tensions, with pledges of free and fair elections.

-On 10 March, a Guinean court ordered opposition leaders to appear at a hearing scheduled for the 14 March, in which they would be questioned for their role in organising the protests.
-A government spokesman told Reuters that they would be facing a "civil procedure", following President Conde's call for those responsible for the violence and the pillaging of businesses to be brought to justice.
+On 10 March, a Guinean court ordered opposition leaders to appear at a hearing scheduled for 14 March, in which they would be questioned for their role in organizing the protests.
+A government spokesman told Reuters that they would be facing a "civil procedure", following President Condé's call for those responsible for the violence and the pillaging of businesses to be brought to justice.
 Former Prime Minister Sidya Toure branded the summons as an "illegal procedure for what was an authorised march" and a "manipulation of justice for political ends".

 The Guinean government also agreed to suspend poll preparations, prompting the opposition's agreement on 15 March to take part in preliminary talks to end the deadlock over the elections.
-Days later however, the opposition were to be found appealing for an international effort to help organise the legislative polls, after a "painful" dialogue with the government.
+Days later, however, the opposition were to be found appealing for an international effort to help organize the legislative polls after a "painful" dialogue with the government.
 Opposition leader Cellou Dalein Diallo blamed Interior Minister Alhassane Condé for the "mistrust between us and the government".

 International reaction

 On 2 March, the African Union announced it was deeply concerned about recent political developments in the country “that have degenerated into street clashes and violence and saw the loss of lives and destruction of property”.
 Its chairperson strongly urged all stakeholders to remain calm and engage in genuine dialogue on the way forward.

 On 5 March, the European Union voiced concerns over the political unrest, and urged all concerned parties to “show restraint and resolve differences through a national dialogue”.

-The United Nations human rights office and Ban Ki-Moon both denounced the violence in Guinea and called on authorities “to protect civilians and ensure all parties refrain from using violence to resolve disputes.”
+The United Nations human rights office and secretary general Ban Ki-moon both denounced the violence in Guinea and called on authorities “to protect civilians and ensure all parties refrain from using violence to resolve disputes”.